remyxai/FFMPerative/README.md

 ffmp("sample the 5th frame from '/path/to/video.mp4'")
 ```

-Besides sampling a frame from a clip, we can split a long video into short clips with scene detection:
+As above, you can sample a frame from a video clip.
+You can also split a long video into short clips via scene detection:

 ```python
 ffmp("split the video '/path/to/my_video.mp4' by scene")